-By now you’ve probably heard that last week, a woman working as a contractor at PwC in London was sent home for refusing to wear heels, attire that was prescribed by the dress code of the temp agency for which she works.
+Are high heels appropriate for work?
+By now you’ve probably heard that a woman in London was sent home for refusing to wear heels, attire that was prescribed by the dress code of the temp agency for which she works.
 Without pause, I can say that it’s downright unreasonable for an employer to require women to wear heels.

 That said, the story did make me explore the question, should women who want to advance in corporate jobs wear high heels?
 Is it better for a woman’s career to wear heels?
 And almost sheepishly, I’m afraid that the answer I have to give — my personal opinion only! — is yes.

 First, let me share some personal information: My mom was a member of the “Power Dressing” tribe in New York City in the 1980s.
 Power Dressing was an important suit of armor for her as she ventured out into an extremely male-dominated work world.
 When she was out, I would sneak into her closet and try on her Charles Jourdan pumps (he was like the Louboutin of his day) and aspire to the day when I too would be a professional woman wearing such gorgeous high-heeled shoes.
 I couldn’t wear them soon enough.

 I wear heels for a whole host of reasons!
 In my professional career — which has always been in a fairly traditional corporate environment, I think it’s fair to say that I’ve been known for being something of a heel aficionado.
 It all started on one of the toughest days in my career: Following a firing-squad type presentation to a client, I headed directly to the shoe department at Marshall Field’s and bought my first pair of Jimmy Choo’s.
 From that day on, I have spent a disproportionate amount of my take-home pay to feed my shoe habit, driven by both aesthetic and psychological needs.
 (Maybe it’s still cheaper than therapy?)